Zero paid placements. No brand can pay to rank higher on Simscanner.

 Holafly

-Review data pending Ratings appear with source, count, and fetched date once verified.
+Not stated Ratings appear with source, count, and fetched date.

-Public review signals for Holafly are pending verification.
+Public review signals for Holafly are a modelled estimate.
 When published, each source will list its own rating, the number of reviews behind it, and the date Simscanner fetched it.
 No averaged or invented score is shown.

 Review signal